Manton and Stony Creeks Landcare Group

 - Promoting weed control and regeneration of indigenous flora

 Our Landcare group has been carrying out works and projects since 2003.
 Our work has focused on the creation of a network of biolinks.
-Recently, thanks to a generous grant from the Port Phillip and Westernport Catchment Management Authority we have been able to construct a biolink along Punty Lane interconnecting Musk Creek Rd and Shoreham Rd and traversing Manton Creek and Stony Creek.
+Thanks to a generous grant from the Port Phillip and Westernport Catchment Management Authority we have been able to construct a biolink along Punty Lane interconnecting Musk Creek Rd and Shoreham Rd and traversing Manton Creek and Stony Creek.
 This grant was followed up by a Melbourne Water grant to concentrate on a fantastic area of remnant vegetation along Manton Creek from Punty Lane up to the Main Ridge Flora Reserve on Mornington-Flinders Rd.

 It was envisioned that the work being undertaken would help conserve our native wildlife.
 Our part of the south-east Peninsula is blessed with some superb surviving natural habitat, in parks and reserves as well as on private property.
 These remnants could support a remarkable array of small fauna, including bandicoots, ringtail possums, antechinus, echidnas, native swamp rat (no relation to the reviled European black rat) and small skinks and lizards.
 These creatures are small, shy and often nocturnal, so many landholders do not realise what a diverse and extended wildlife family their plantings support.
 The creation of links allows creatures to move through the landscape, increasing the viability of their populations and the reducing the likelihood of local extinction.